frederikbehr/kmp_case/README.md

 - Interface
     - for platform specific functionality such as NetworkImage
     - for repositories, that loads data (categories & menu items), so that it is defined how it should work, and a testing version can be used during testing and development.

+## UI

+I tried to keep the UI similar to the case's provided example image, and by setting a target size for each product button, it automatically shows more or fewer buttons in the menu, so it looks great on different size windows.
+Other than that, my goal was to make it feel responsive, but also feel responsive.

 ## Folder structure